 Add the garlic and smoked ham and cook another minute, stirring, until fragrant.

-Add the andouille sausage, Cajun seasonings, thyme, sage, red beans and chicken broth.
-Bring to a quick boil, then reduce the heat.
+Add the andouille sausage, Cajun seasonings, bay leaves, thyme, sage, red beans and chicken broth.
+Bring to a boil, then reduce the heat.

-Simmer for 90 minutes, or until the beans are tender and slightly creamy.
+Simmer for 90 minutes, stirring occasionally, or until the beans are tender and slightly creamy.
 It could take longer.
 Just keep testing to your desired doneness.

-Stir in the vinegar and mash up the beans a bit with a spoon.
+Stir in the vinegar and mash up the beans a bit with a spoon, if desired, for a creamier consistency.

 Serve over rice and garnish with chopped parsley.